-To help you along this path, we’ve compiled a list of games which can be used as an improvised weapon against boredom at any time.
-We mostly focused on titles which work well both in short bursts and longer sessions, so you won’t find slow-burn games, or finite, linear experience.
-All the games on the list are long-lasting and offer awesome replayability.
+To help you along this path, we’ve compiled a list of long-lasting games which can be used as an improvised weapon against boredom at any time.
+We mostly focused on titles which work well both in short bursts and longer sessions, so you won’t find slow-burn games, or finite, linear experiences.
+All the games on the list are long-lasting and offer impressive replayability.

 GameReleaseGenreDeveloper